cjl248/dumbo-web-071519/11-intro-to-internet/README.md

 ## Introduction to the internet

 * What is the difference between the Internet, the Web and a browser?

+- Internet is the connection between computers through paths
+- Web is the websites on the internet
+- Browser is the client, the application that knows how to process the information coming in

   * https://en.wikipedia.org/wiki/ARPANET
   * https://en.wikipedia.org/wiki/Tim_Berners-Lee
   * http://info.cern.ch/hypertext/WWW/TheProject.html

 * How can I find out the IP address of www.google.com using a terminal command?
 What kind of server makes this lookup possible?
+  - IP - ID of the application connected to the internet

   * DNS (Domain Name System)
+    google.com -> 172.217.12.174
   * `nslookup`
   * https://iplocation.com/

 * What is a server?
 What is a client?

+  - Server: ESPN
+  - Client: My browser

 * What is the request / response cycle?

 * With a client and server, which makes the request?
 Which sends the response?
+  - Client makes the request
+  - Server makes the response

 * What is a HTTP request?
 Make a few, using at least two of these tools: Google Chrome, Postman, curl, telnet (this one is a little tricky!)